katheroine/html_css.lab/html/doc/elements/text_items/README.md

 ### Description

-A sample or quoted output.
+A machine-readable form of contents.

 **Type**: Inline